 - Trading strategies for forex interest rate

 When you hear the phrase ‘interest rates’, it usually refers to central bank interest rates.
-Forex traders consider them as important because when the expected interest rates change, the higher the rate of return, the higher the profit on currency invested.
+Forex traders consider interest rates as important.
+Because when the expected interest rates change, the higher the rate of return, the higher the profit on currency invested.

-The central banks or the Fed have three major monetary policy tools used in achieving its monetary policy goals, and influencing the interest rate is one of them.
-Here are the 3 most common tools and how they are used to sustain healthy economic growth: open market operations, the reserve requirement, and the discount rate.
+The central banks or the Fed have three major monetary policy tools used in achieving its monetary policy goals.
+Whilst influencing the interest rate is one of them.
+Here are the 3 most common tools and how they are used to sustain healthy economic growth:

 1. Open Market Operations

 This has to do with the buying and selling of government securities.
 They are either bought from or sold to the country’s private banks.
 When the central bank buys securities, more money is added to the banks’ reserves, and that gives them more cash to lend.
 However, when the central bank sells these securities, it reduces its cash holdings, leaving them with less money to lend.

 2. Reserve Requirement